 5. How to launch a Program in Spark?

-Despite using any cluster manager, Spark comes with the facility of a single script that can be used to submit a program, called as spark-submit.
+Despite using any cluster manager, Spark comes with the facility of a single script that can use to submit a program, called as spark-submit.
 It launches the application on the cluster.
 There are various options through which spark-submit can connect to different cluster manager and control how many resources our application gets.
 For some cluster managers, spark-submit can run the driver within the cluster (e.g., on a YARN worker node), while for others, it can run only on your local machine.

 6. How to Run Apache Spark Application on a cluster

 - Using spark-submit, the user submits an application.

 - In spark-submit, we invoke the main() method that the user specifies.
 It also launches the driver program.

 - The driver program asks for the resources to the cluster manager that we need to launch executors.

 - The cluster manager launches executors on behalf of the driver program.